worm-codes/CineMood/README.md

 # CineMood - A Movie Recommendation Application

 CineMood is a web application that provides personalized movie recommendations based on the user's mood.
 The user selects their mood on a scale of 0-10, and CineMood uses OpenAI and omdbAPI to generate a of movie recommendation that match the user's mood.
+PS: This project is still in development.
+Also, it is free and limited, so please don't abuse it.

 ## Tech Stack